cloudfoundry-incubator/fissile/docs/kubernetes.md

 Fissile emits a [StatefulSet] under two circumstances.

-Any self-clustering roles (i.e. any role with the `clustered` tag) will be a StatefulSet, in order for each pod to be addressable (so that they can talk to each other).
-For example, a `doppler` role would fall under this category.
+Any self-clustering instance groups (i.e. any group with the `clustered` tag) will be a StatefulSet, in order for each pod to be addressable (so that they can talk to each other).
+For example, a `doppler` group would fall under this category.

-Secondly, any roles tagged as `indexed`.
-An example of such would be the CF role `nats`.
-These are roles which require load balancing and need a 0-based, incremented index.
-To support this fissile creates a public service (of type `LoadBalancer`) for indexed roles, providing a single point of access to the pods for the role.
+Secondly, any instance groups tagged as `indexed`.
+An example of such would be the CF instance group `nats`.
+These are groups which require load balancing and need a 0-based, incremented index.
+To support this fissile creates a public service (of type `LoadBalancer`) for indexed groups, providing a single point of access to the pods for the group.

-Note that both `clustered` and `indexed` roles can take advantage of volume claim templates for local storage.
+Note that both `clustered` and `indexed` instance groups can take advantage of volume claim templates for local storage.

-__Attention__: The automatic emission of StatefulSet for roles which have volume specifications has been removed.
-All roles now have to be explicitly tagged as described above.
+__Attention__: The automatic emission of StatefulSet for instance groups which have volume specifications has been removed.
+All instance groups now have to be explicitly tagged as described above.

 [StatefulSet]: https://kubernetes.io/docs/resources-reference/v1.6/#statefulset-v1beta1-apps

 ### Deployment
-All roles without the above constraints will be generated as deployments.
+All instance groups without the above constraints will be generated as deployments.

 ## Services

-Each role may have attached services generated as necessary.
+Each instance group may have attached services generated as necessary.
 There are three general conditions:

-- Each StatefulSet will have a headless service (e.g. `nats-set`); this is used to manage the StatefulSet (a Kubernetes requirement), and to allow discovery of pods within a role via DNS.
+- Each StatefulSet will have a headless service (e.g. `nats-set`); this is used to manage the StatefulSet (a Kubernetes requirement), and to allow discovery of pods within a instance group via DNS.
-- A role may have a service for its public ports, if any port is public.
+- A instance group may have a service for its public ports, if any port is public.
-- A role may have a service for its private ports, if any ports are defined.
+- A instance group may have a service for its private ports, if any ports are defined.
-  Public ports will also be listed to ease communication across roles (not having to use different names depending on whether a port is public).
+  Public ports will also be listed to ease communication across instance groups (not having to use different names depending on whether a port is public).